babyanonymouse/dojo-blog/README.md

 - opt to delete App.css and use index.css
   - main editing area is javascript
 - index.css is global no need to import, app.css is specific
+- make sure to import a file to use it